 Boxer had different proportions 100 years back, as these days it has a lean and short body in comparison to old days.
 Its muzzle is also upturned.
 Although, one thing that remained same is that they cannot maintain a body temperature in hot weather.

-Doberman had bigger forelegs and thus used to be larger than the ones now, but the good thing is, it is less aggressive than it used to.
+Doberman had bigger forelegs and thus used to be larger than the ones now, which you can see easily on doberman size guide, but the good thing is, it is less aggressive than it used to.

 these are the ones which are pretty much the same, apart from the fact that they are thinner and have thicker fur.
 But, unfortunately these days they face more problems regarding physique and state of mind.